Transform Your Sales Results with a Systems Approach – Part 5: Sales Management

-Sales Performance Management is part of the Sales Learning System (to perprtuate skills taught and cement change in the culture) and is something at which managers must excel.
+Part of Sales Performance Management is embedded in the Sales Learning System (to perpetuate skills taught and cement change in the culture) and is something at which managers must excel.
 If we know the behaviors that produce results for reps, reps should be held to that standard (for the activities, methodologies and the results), and their performance should be managed accordingly.
 And… the same is true for the Frontline Sales Managers.
 Performance management should be a cultural expectation, applied with positive, helpful intention, as part of the fabric of the sales organization.

 Lest it seem unfair that the sales organization is managed so rigorously, perhaps even beyond any other function, remember this:

 - Other departments can add tremendous value to clients and the organization.